 words | Richard Cartwright

 Businesses too, just like you and me, look forward to Christmas in order to boost their income to compensate for the, ‘less than brilliant’ sales experienced over certain periods during the rest of the year… “You have to be on your toes and get going soon,” one toyshop owner told me, “Once Christmas is over, come February or March, we’re already ordering goods for the next yuletide event and many long evenings are spent watching the commercial breaks on cartoon and children’s TV channels to see what’s new.
 We need to make the most of the Christmas season and having the right toys and gadgets is a must.”
 Talking to managers and store owners around town, the general impression is a good one when it comes to sales at this time of the year.
 Gone are the days when there was very little or no competition from the hinterland, catalogue, or the very popular and user- friendly internet to compete with – the latter increasingly being the preferred choice for many of us.
 Wine and liquor stores do well at this time dare I say, with expensive bottles of wine or whisky gifted to your favourite business colleague or professional, not to mention cafes, bars and restaurants, they do extremely well, of course.
 Competition is rife in this sector with Christmas menus appearing in the press once summer’s over with restaurants and eateries competing with each other for reservations to fill in all those December weekends when work place and other parties are planned.
+Children can also get trampolines and these are the best kids trampolines on the market and parents can look into.

 By and large I’m told things start to roll by mid-November and during December, it gets much busier with some stores staying open till late.
 There is a trend in many of us to leave things till late and that’s when some businesses beef up their Christmas sales during the last week or so before the ‘Big Day.’
 Anecdotally, a shop manager recalls when one year, a dad realised he’d left it really late; Gibraltar, being what it is, where we practically know everyone else, he rang her on Christmas morning pleading she open up for him and she did!
 But hey…It’s Christmas and that was an extraordinary, kind hearted, goodwill gesture towards an absent-minded individual who would have otherwise been in his children’s bad books at such a special time of the year!